A person or entity who owes money or property to an estate.

 A term that generally refers to a fiduciary who has not completed a mandated duty or responsibility in a timely fashion.
 See Area 203.

 This is a department of the State of Michigan, not Oakland County.
-DHS includes Adult Protective Services (APS) and Childrens Protective Services (CPS).
+DHHS includes Adult Protective Services (APS) and Childrens Protective Services (CPS).
 The DHS may be involved with guardianship and conservatorship cases.

 Deputy Probate Register